 Even if one of the parents is unable to win custody, they may still have to provide child support.

-If parents who are not married decide to separate, they should consult an experienced family lawyer, preferably one who practices child custody.
+If parents who are not married decide to separate, they should find an experienced divorce family law firm, preferably one who understand child custody laws in California.
 You may need answers to questions that require legal advice.
 Lawyers can help you decide what type of custody agreement is the right course of action for your situation.